Max-Meldrum/Max-Meldrum.github.io/docs/posts/2024-05-14-uwheel-datafusion.md

 # Summary

-µWheel is a lightweight and embeddable aggregate management system for streams and queries.
+µWheel is an embeddable aggregate management system for streams and queries.
 It is highly space-efficient and executes temporal aggregation queries at low latencies through a wheel-based optimizer that finds optimal plans based on context such as SIMD, algebraic properties, and time.

 In this post we show the potential of embedding µWheel as an index to DataFusion to significantly speed up temporal aggregation queries on top of Parquet data.